Khatta Meetha (2010 film): Critical response

 Upon release, the film received mixed reviews from critics.

 Rajeev Masand of CNN-IBN described it as a "schizophrenic" film.
 Sukanya Verma of Rediff gave it 2/5 saying, "The story with its baggage of generic turns and contrived twists manages to laugh the audience at many points but all seems too familiar in making its even-now significant point.
 In addition, it seems a tad too long at its three hours running time.
 Noyon Jyoti Parasara of AOL rated the film 1.5/5 and stated, "In no way does 'Khatta Meetha' look like a film made by a director who has made 80 films till date.
 Certainly not from a director who got a National Award barely a year back for 'Kanchivaram'.
 This one is a rather amateur product which is best avoided."
 Blessy Chettiar of DNA gave it a rating of 2/5 and said, "Khatta Meetha is a hotchpotch of too much drama and very little comedy".
 Nikhat Kazmi of the Times of India gave it the highest rating of 3.5/5 saying, "Tune off a bit for the tedious middle and you could be in for some fun and frolic in Khatta Meetha".

 Soundtrack

-The film's soundtrack is composed by Pritam with lyrics penned by Irshad Kamil and Nitin Raikwar, with rapper U.R.L. performing the Marathi rap on "Nana Chi Taang".
+The film's soundtrack is composed by Pritam with lyrics penned by Irshad Kamil and Nitin Raikwar, with rapper U.R.L. composing and performing the Marathi rap on "Nana Chi Taang".

 The song "Sajde Kiye" is sung by Roop Kumar Rathod and Harshdeep Kaur in the film version.
+The song "Bullshit", featured in the end credits, is inspired by singer Shehzad Roy's original songs; Roy rewrote and performed the song, which was guest-composed and rearranged by Pakistani musician Shani.

-The song "Aila Re Aila" was reused again 11 years later in the 2021 film Sooryavanshi albeit with a bit of remixing.
-Kumar too starred in that film.
+The song "Aila Re Aila" was recreated for the 2021 film Sooryavanshi, also starring Kumar, by Tanishk Bagchi.